Student Preferences

 Conflict Detection

 - Match-mismatch overlap (error) — The same student pair already exists in restrictions.
 You cannot add a preference asking to place together students who must be kept apart.
-Remove the restriction first if the preference is correct.
+Delete the restriction first if the preference is correct.

 - Transitive conflicts (warning) — A chain of preferences contradicts a restriction.
 For example, if A→B and B→C are preferences but A↔C is a restriction, placing all three becomes impossible.
 The algorithm will do its best, but at least one constraint will be dropped.